 One of the most common types of crimes that occur in Arizona is stolen property.
 Depending on how a crime is committed, a person can face theft, larceny, or robbery charges.
 Although these terms are often used interchangeably, they are slightly different offenses.

-What Is The Difference Between Theft and Robbery?
+What Is The Difference Between Robbery and Theft?

-Theft is a crime against property, whereas robbery is a crime against a person.
-Robbery encompasses a theft, or attempted theft, plusforce or intimidation.
+The main difference between robbery and theft is that theft is taking someone’s personal belongings with the intent of permanently depriving the owner of their use, whereas robbery is a crime against a person.
+Robbery encompasses theft, or attempted theft, plus force or intimidation.

 For a crime to be considered theft, the three following things must occur:

 - The theft must include taking personal property that is either tangible or intangible.
 In most cases, theft crimes consist of physical goods, but it could also occur if a person steals something intangible (such as interests in stocks).

 - The theft must occur against the owner’s interests.
 Theft crimes are committed without the owner’s consent unless the individual used deceit to try and take the object.

 - To commit a theft crime, a person must take property with the intent of not returning the item.

 Although robbery and theft are very similar crimes, there is one defining difference between the two.
 Robbery is classified as a violent crime where a person steals from another using force or the threat of force.
 For example, if a person enters a jewelry store and threatens to beat the salesman, steals items from the store, and leaves – it would still be considered robbery even though the thief didn’t physically hurt the salesman.